Photos

 2nd Generation:

-John Brodie (II) was born circa 1730 (estimate), probably in Virginia.
+John Brodie was born circa 1724, probably in Hampton, Elizabeth City Co., Virginia.
 He died before July 22, 1784 in Hampton, Elizabeth City Co., Virginia.

 Father: John Brodie